Requirements for Undergraduate Applicants

 Please click on this link to register for a tour:

-The Fine Arts-focused tours begin on September 11, 2013.
-The tours (depending on visitor interest) will take place almost every Wednesday at 12:30 p.m.
+The Fine Arts-focused tours begin on February 10, 2014.
+The tours (depending on visitor interest) will take place almost every Monday and Friday from 11:30 a.m. to 1:00 p.m.
 The visit will begin with a 30-minute general information session by an admission counselor.
 Fine Art students will then go with one of our art-major tour guides for the tour portion of their visit.

 Due to safety reasons and to preserve our current students' academic experience, the tours will not be able to enter active studio spaces.
 A visit to the studio space is available during the Accepted Student Open House events on campus.

-The application deadline for the Ceramics, Painting & Drawing, Printmaking, and Metal programs is February 15.
-The Sculpture program maintains a rolling application deadline, but applicants who apply before February 15 will be given priority.
+The application deadline for the Ceramics, Painting & Drawing and Metal programs is February 15.
+The deadline for the Sculpture and Printmaking programs is April 15, but applicants who apply before February 15 will be given priority.
 Please note that the application requires payment of a non-refundable $50 application fee.

 For online applications, payment can be made by credit card (Visa or MasterCard).
 For paper applications, payment can be made by credit card (Visa or MasterCard), a U.S. Postal money order, or a check in U.S. funds made payable to SUNY New Paltz.